nick-aschenbach/nick-aschenbach.github.io/source/_posts/2015-12-08-let-it-snow-with-accuweather-gem.markdown

 date: 2015-12-08 22:09:29 -0800
 comments: true
 categories: gems utilities web-api
+description: Presenting the open source accuweather gem.
+This gem is a lightweight wrapper around the Accuweather web API.
+keywords: gem accuweather weather web API
 ---

 AccuWeather is one of the standard widgets on my Android phone.
 I found no API wrapper for it after